Written fixed quotes within the hour·Fully insured to £2.5m

 A traditional man-and-van service is usually one self-employed driver with a single van, fine for the simplest jobs, but no backup if something goes wrong, and usually limited insurance.
 We run our man-and-van service with the same in-house Marley crew that handles our full house removals: properly insured (£2.5m public liability, £50k goods in transit), proper kit (blankets, straps, sack barrows, door protectors), and a real removal company behind it.
 Same care, smaller scale.

 Often same-day or next-day, especially inside a 25-mile radius of our Shaftesbury yard.
 For bookings booked more than a week ahead we can usually slot you exactly when you want.
-Quotes go out inside two working hours of your enquiry, by email or WhatsApp.
+Quotes go out within the hour of your enquiry, by email or WhatsApp.

 Single-item collections start at £55 fixed if the item fits a Luton without help and you're inside our regular coverage area.
 Studio and single-room moves typically start around £180 fixed for defined-volume jobs.
 We tell you the exact number in writing before you commit, so there's no surprise on the day.